LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 `-p lib1_1.fastq,lib1_2.fastq,lib2_1.fastq,lib2_2.fastq`

 This option only supports reads where each pair of reads has the same sequence length, usually only seen in raw reads.
 For support of trimmed reads of possibly different lengths, first interleave the files and then call with the `-r` option.
 The separate files can be interleaved with `reformat.sh` from [bbtools](https://jgi.doe.gov/data-and-tools/bbtools/).

 **`-u, --unpaired-reads STRING,STRING,...`**

 A collection of names of files containing unpaired reads in FASTQ format.
 Multiple files must be comma-separated, or can be separated by spaces.

-**`--adapter-trim BOOL`**

-If set to true, will trim adapters using the `--adapter-refs` file.
-The default is true.

-**`--adapter-refs STRING`**

-A file containing adapter sequences in the FASTA format.
-If specified, it will be used to trim out all adapters when the input reads are first loaded.
-Two files containing adapter sequences are provided in the `contrib` directory: `adapters_no_transposase.fa` and `all_adapters.fa.gz`.
-When installed the latter is unzipped and copied to the install directory under `share`.
-The default is to trim adapters using this file, so this option usually does not need to be set.

-**`-i, --insert INT:INT`**

-The insert size for paired reads.
-The first integer is the average insert size for the paired reads and the second integer is the standard deviation of the insert sizes.
-MHM2 will automatically attempt to compute these values so this parameter is usually not necessary.
-However, there are certain cases where it may be useful, for example, if MHM2 prints a warning about being unable to compute the insert size because of the nature of the reads, or if only doing scaffolding.
-MHM2 will also compare its computed value to any option set on the command line and print a warning if the two differ significantly; this is useful for confirming assumptions about the insert sise distribution.

 **`-k, --kmer-lens INT,INT,...`**